StatisMike/shiny.quetzio/README.md

   )
 ```

-3. There is also a possibility to link your questionnaires in a way
+3. There is also an option to link your questionnaires in a way that
-    that they will appear one after another with `QuetzioLink` R6 class:
+    they will appear one after another with `QuetzioLink` R6 class:

 ``` r
 ui <- fluidPage(